freqtrade/freqtrade/docs/freqai.md

-Users define the backtesting timerange with the typical `--timerange` parameter in the user configuration file. `train_period` is the duration of the sliding training window, while `backtest_period` is the sliding backtesting window, both in number of days.
+Users define the backtesting timerange with the typical `--timerange` parameter in the user configuration file. `train_period` is the duration of the sliding training window, while `backtest_period` is the sliding backtesting window, both in number of days (backtest_period can be a float to indicate sub daily retraining in live/dry mode).
 In the present example, the user is asking Freqai to use a training period of 30 days and backtest the subsequent 7 days.
 This means that if the user sets `--timerange 20210501-20210701`, Freqai will train 8 separate models (because the full range comprises 8 weeks),